LorenzoCapra/CAPRATAN/README.md

 # SpacecraftThermalAnalysis
-Matlab tool for the simulation and testing of spacecraft thermal dyanmics.
+Matlab tool for the simulation and testing of spacecraft thermal dynamics.